daabm/PowerShell/Modules/GetUnlinkedGPOs/README.md

 ##### $GPO.Unlinked
 The GPO is selected because it is not linked at all
 ##### $GPO.AllLinksDisabled
 The GPO is selected because it has links, but all of these links are disabled
 ##### $GPO.AllSettingsDisabled
 The GPO is selected because all settings are disabled.
 Already contained in $GPO.GPOStatus, but for convenience.

 ### Dynamic Parameters
-#### Domain [&lt;String&gt;]
+#### Domain &lt;String&gt;
     The domain where the operation should be performed.
-This must the user's current domain or a trusting domain.
+This must the user&#39;s current domain or a trusting domain.
 Tab completion searches through the list of possible target domains.

     Required?                    true
     Position?
 1
     Default value                False
     Accept pipeline input?       false
     Accept wildcard characters?  false
 ### Syntax
 ```powershell
 Get-UnlinkedGPOs -Domain <string> [-IncludeDisabledLinks] [-IncludeDisabledGPOs] [<CommonParameters>]